lsst-dm/dmtn-224/index.rst

 :dmtn:`234`
     High-level design for the Rubin Science Platform identity management system.
     This is the document to read first to understand the overall system.

+:dmtn:`253`
+    High-level design for how to authenticate users for :abbr:`IDACs (International Data Acces Centers)` and provide information about their data access rights.

 :sqr:`044`
     Requirements for the identity management system.